sayan-bhattacharya/Masters-Thesis-MA-/README.md

-Certainly!
-Here’s a text you can add to the description section and the README file for your Master’s thesis repository on GitHub:

----

-### Description Section

-**Design and Evaluation of an Autonomous Comparison Method for Feature Ranking for Machine Prognostics**

-This repository contains the complete Master’s thesis of Sayan Bhattacharya, submitted to the Technische Universität Ilmenau, Department of Electrical Engineering and Information Technology.
-The thesis presents a comprehensive study on the design and evaluation of an autonomous comparison method for feature ranking in machine prognostics, a crucial aspect of predictive maintenance (PdM) applications.
-The work includes detailed methodologies, experimental results, and discussions on various feature ranking algorithms and their performance in real-world scenarios.

----

 ### README File

 # Master’s Thesis: Design and Evaluation of an Autonomous Comparison Method for Feature Ranking for Machine Prognostics